The Open Group Architecture Framework: Enterprise Continuum

-TOGAF culture
+TOGAF Certification

-TOGAF provides certifications for tools & people.
+TOGAF provides certifications for tools and people.

 TOGAF certified tools

 Certified TOGAF 9 tools are listed in the following table.

-For the latest register of certified tools refer The Open Group register.
+For the latest register of certified tools refer to The Open Group register.

 Qualifications

 The Open Group oversees formal qualifications in TOGAF at two levels, which can be taken following formal training or self-study.
 Learners can undertake these qualifications through training companies.